 Starting off with the Viking himself, Ingimar.
 He wore an Icelandic tweed suit bought here in Reykjavik from Herrafataverzlun Kormáks og Skjaldar.
-After visiting the shop a number of times, we (yes, I went along and we sorted him suit as a couple but I kept my dress a secret) decided on the colour, and the suit was altered to fit.
-He bought brown brogue shoes and a light blue shirt in Edinburgh and added some person touches with his late Fathers cufflinks and an Icelandic flag bowtie.
+After visiting the shop a number of times, we (yes, I went along and we sorted his suit as a couple but I kept my dress a secret) decided on the colour, and the suit was altered to fit.
+He bought brown brogue shoes and a light blue shirt in Edinburgh and added some personal touches with his late Fathers cufflinks and an Icelandic flag bowtie.

-With photography in mind, I asked my sister to make the hangers we hang our outfits on and we used them as photo props on the day.
-She does pyrography so I order a set of wooden hangers on Amazon, printed out the names we needed hangers for in our calligraphy wedding font and she did a wonderful job - Thanks Steph.
+With photography in mind, I asked my sister to make the hangers we hung our outfits on and we used them as photo props on the day.
+She does pyrography so I ordered a set of wooden hangers on Amazon, printed out the names we needed hangers for in our calligraphy wedding font and she did a wonderful job - Thanks Steph.
 Then my very talented Mum, who did all our flowers, made some boutonnieres for the wedding party from Eryngium and garden foliage and left a few spares at the entrance of the venue for guests to enjoy wearing too - Thanks Mum.

 Comfort was key for both of us and we wanted to be happy and confident in our outfits, which we both were.
 I think Ingimar looks just the part and very handsome (of course) and I adored my final look.
 I felt amazing walking down the aisle and enjoyed partying the night away.